cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

   See [Filtering deployments]({{< relref "#filtering-deployments" >}}).

 - a pane with the deployment details divided into tabs (the right side)
-- a map showing the deployments locations
+- a map showing the deployments locations (on the top, opened using the **Map** button or automatically, if the widget configuration is changed)

 <!-- TODO: screenshot -->